Best Practices for Managing Non-Human Identities

 Okay, so, lifecycle management for nhis – it's not exactly the sexiest topic, but honestly, it’s super critical.
 Think of it like this: you wouldn't just leave a regular employee's access hanging around after they leave, right?
 Same deal here.

 - Secure De-provisioning: When an nhi is no longer needed, kill it with fire – or, you know, properly revoke its access.
+This is Secure De-provisioning.
+Seriously, get rid of them.
+It's like locking the door after everyone's left the house.
+This includes revoking all associated credentials and access rights.

 Consider this: a rogue script with access to sensitive customer data still running long after its intended purpose.
 It can lead to compliance nightmares and data breaches.